fesli3/apexkvm/README.md

 - Auto WallJump

 !!!
 WARNING !!!
-- If you use the Client.exe and Overlay.exe, you need to obfuscate both files.
+- If using Client.exe and Overlay.exe - obfuscate both files.
-- If you use Client.exe and Overlay from NVIDIA, you need to obfuscate the Client.exe only.
+- If using Client.exe and Overlay from NVIDIA - obfuscate both files.